basiccreation/expert-happiness/README.md

 - by pressing the backspace button on the keyboard or click the back arrow in your browser, the user canget back to the feedreader homepage.

+##Tests

+At the bottom of the page you should see that all tests are green.
+If one of the test produces and error and appears red, it indicates that you need to check you code for errors.

 ###Author

 Pia Smith